 "For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord." - Romans 6:23

 Our current sinful life is actually ‘dead’ in that it’s leading us to literal death and slowly decaying away.
-That’s what sin against God has done to us, whereas Adam and Eve were designed to literally live for ever with God before they sinned.
+That’s what sin against God has done to us, whereas Adam and Eve were designed to live forever with God before they sinned literally.

-So we have to repent in order to then receive the promise of new everlasting life from Christ.
-We have to acknowledge what it is, and admit defeat that we’ll never make the mark through our own merit, and therefore we turn to Christ and not only say sorry but let our old life and ways go.
-We are then ready to receive a new righteousness from Christ; but first the old has to go (a commandment throughout the Bible).
+So we have to repent in order to receive the promise of new everlasting life from Christ.
+We have to acknowledge what it is and admit defeat that we’ll never make the mark through our own merit, and therefore we turn to Christ and not only say sorry but let our old life and ways go.
+We are then ready to receive new righteousness from Christ, but first the old has to go (a commandment throughout the Bible).